 - Marriott Grand Residence Club, Lake Tahoe (South Lake Tahoe, CA) – Located in Heavenly Village just steps from Heavenly Resort’s ski gondola.
 All units offer well-equipped kitchens, separate living and dining areas, and a cozy fireplace!
 There is an on-site spa, heated outdoor pool, and wellness center on the property.

 Another option is to stay in Reno, NV.
 You will often find more affordable accommodations here.
 We ended up staying in Reno when we did this road trip last month.
-Not because we were looking to save money, but because of how limited our lodging options were!
+Not because we were looking to save money, but because of how limited our lodging options were in Tahoe!

-(We spontaneously decided to make the drive one day before we actually departed, which severely limited our hotel options.
-The only hotel options that didn’t cost an entire arm and a leg were located in Reno.)
+(Backstory: We spontaneously decided to take a road trip to the Tahoe area just ONE day before we actually departed, which severely limited our hotel options.
+The only hotel options that didn’t cost an entire arm and a leg were located in Reno!)